Presence-Event Berlin

 Intelligent Collaboration Desk (ICD)

-The ICD is a hybrid workbench on which physical notes and sketches created during an idea generation process can be digitised.
-Users supplement their physical notes with action cards.
-A camera captures the scene and an AI transforms the ideas, e.g. into an inspiring design fiction.
-This creates a hybrid approach to generative AI that goes beyond text and voice input and enables new forms of virtual and physical teamwork.
+The ICD was a hybrid workbench on which physical notes and sketches created during an idea generation process can be digitised.
+Users supplemented their physical notes with action cards.
+A camera captured the scene and an AI transforms the ideas, e.g. into an inspiring design fiction.
+This created a hybrid approach to generative AI that goes beyond text and voice input and enabled new forms of virtual and physical teamwork.

 – Julian Bauch